Granny Summaries

 Is this a big deal?
 How hard is it to read numbers, why is it hard, and how frequent are number-reading disorders (dysnumeria)?
 [Summary / Hebrew summary / Article]

-• How can we tell that the visual analyzer, which parses the digits, organizes them in hierarchy-like groups?
-[Article; the granny summary will be added soon].
+• How can we tell that the visual analyzer organizes the digits in hierarchy-like groups?
+[Article].

-• How do we know that the visual processing of digit strings is not autonomous but it is subject to top-down effect from the speech system?
+• How do we know that the visual analyzer is subject to top-down effects from the speech system?
 And why is this important?
 [Summary / Hebrew summary / Article]

-What happens when people with letter position dyslexia attempt reading numbers?
+• What happens when people with letter position dyslexia read numbers?
 [Hebrew summary / Article]

-Why is it that people with a specific type of aphasia (speech disorder), which makes them say incorrect syllables when they talk, can still say numbers without making such errors?
-[Hebrew summary / Article / Hebrew article (a bit older, not as up-to-date)]
+• Why is it that people with a specific type of aphasia (speech disorder), which makes them say incorrect syllables when they talk, can still say numbers without making such errors?
+[Hebrew summary / Article / Hebrew article (the Hebrew version is a bit older and not as up-to-date)]

 How should we teach the multiplication table?
 We examined this for people with dyscalculia [Summary / Hebrew summary / Article], and for first-grade children [SummaryHebrew summary / Article].

-How do we perform simple addition and subtraction?
+How do we perform simple, single-digit addition and subtraction?
 [Hebrew summary / Article] (a collaboration with Pedro Pinheiro-Chagas)

 Understanding multi-digit numbers as quantities